-This class installs various hooks under PyOSInputHook to handle GUI event loop integration.
+This class installs various hooks under PyOSInputHook to handle GUI event loop integration. init() Initialize self.
+See help(type(self)) for accurate signature. '''

-'''

-clear_app_refs (gui=None)

-'''
+clear_app_refs(gui=None)

 Clear IPython's internal reference to an application instance.

 Whenever we create an app for a user on qt4 or wx, we hold a reference to the app.
 This is needed because in some cases bad things can happen if a user doesn't hold a reference themselves.
 This method is provided to clear the references we are holding.